-It’s common to leave between 15,000 and 60,000 sitting on the table in too many real estate transactions, and few people understand why.
-Unfortunately, Nobody finds out until the money is gone.
+It’s common to leave between 15,000 and 60,000 sitting on the table in too many real estate transactions, and few people ever understand why.
+Unfortunately, they’re not even aware of it until the money is gone.
 It’s common to over-pay by 15,000 and think you’re getting a great deal because you talked the seller down, but maybe you’re still paying too much?
 On the seller’s side, you’re going to get low-ball offers frequently, so you have to be confident in your valuation.
-On the buyer’s side, you have to collect evidence to support the seller’s valuation.
+On the buyer’s side, you have to collect evidence to support your seller’s valuation.
 Buying or selling, a good CMA is the tool you need to come out on top.
 Put your Realtor to work!
 This is what you’re paying for, and it’s absolutely worth it.